 \subsection{Laminations of $S^1$}

-Let us recall the definition of a lamination of $S^1$.
 Let $\mathcal{M}$ be the set of all two-point subsets of $S^1$.
 More precisely,

 For each $\{a,b\}$ and $\{c,d\}$ of $\mathcal{M}$, they are said to be \emph{linked} if each connected component of $S^1-\{a,b\}$ contains precisely one of $c$ or $d.$ They are called \emph{unlinked} if they are not linked.
-We can see easily that $\mathcal{M}$ has a hausdorff distance $d_{H}$ which is induced from the metric of $S^1$ inherited from the Euclidean metric $d_{\CC}$ of $\CC$.
+We can see easily that $\mathcal{M}$ has a hausdorff distance induced from the Euclidean metric of $\CC$.